8ta4/extension/README.md

 The ID of a Chrome extension can usually be found in the extension's URL on the Chrome Web Store.
 It's that long string of alphanumeric characters at the end of the URL.

 > What programming language do I use to configure extension settings?
-(Blocked)

 You'll use JavaScript to configure the extension settings.